minViT: Walkthrough of a minimal Vision Transformer (ViT)

 This implementation will focus on classifying the CIFAR-10 dataset, but is adaptable to many tasks, including semantic segmentation, instance segmentation, and image generation.
 As we will see, training small ViT models is difficult, and the notebook on fine-tuning (later in this post) explains how to get around these issues.

-We begin by downloading the CIFAR-10 dataset, and transforming the data to torch.Tensors.
+We begin by downloading the CIFAR-10 dataset, and transforming the data to torch.Tensor

 import numpy as np